A topic from the subject of Quantification in Chemistry.

 Step 1 - Clean and Prepare the Copper Wire

-1. Take a clean copper wire and cut it into small pieces.
+1. Take a clean copper wire and cut it into small pieces (approximately 2-3 cm long).

 2. Place the copper wire pieces in a beaker containing distilled water.

-13. After the reaction is complete, filter the solution using a filter paper.
+11. After the reaction appears complete (when the solution shows little further change), filter the solution using a filter paper and a funnel.

-17. Spread the washed silver crystals on a clean paper towel and allow them to dry at room temperature.
+15. Transfer the washed silver crystals to a watch glass or spread them on a clean paper towel and allow them to dry at room temperature.

-18. Once dry, examine the silver crystals under a microscope or magnifying glass to observe their shape and morphology.
+16. Once dry, examine the silver crystals under a microscope or magnifying glass (if available) to observe their shape and morphology.

 Significance:

-This experiment demonstrates the fundamental principles of metallurgy, particularly the displacement reaction and its application in extracting metals from their ores.
+This experiment demonstrates the fundamental principles of metallurgy, particularly the displacement reaction and its application in extracting metals from their solutions.
 It highlights the role of surface chemistry in the reaction, as the clean copper surface facilitates the reduction of silver ions.
 The experiment also provides a tangible illustration of the chemical reactions involved in metal extraction processes and serves as a valuable educational tool for students in chemistry or materials science.
+The reaction is a redox reaction where copper is oxidized and silver is reduced: Cu(s) + 2AgNO₃(aq) → Cu(NO₃)₂(aq) + 2Ag(s).

 Share on: